-How many items have I lost this trip?
+Success was in sight this morning!
+But let’s back up a minute to last night.
+So, how many items have I lost this trip?
 Too many!
-I realized tonight that I’d lost my second spork the same way as the first — I washed it in a motel sink, then left it there to dry and forgot to pack.
-So tonight I got my second use of the cholla key, this time as a utensil to eat my backpacker meal.
+I realized last night that I’d lost my second spork the same way as the first – I washed it in a motel sink, then left it there to dry and forgot to pack it.
+So last night, I got my second use of the cholla key, this time as a utensil to eat my backpacker meal.

-Last night was the coldest of the hike.
+Interestingly, last night also felt like the coldest of the hike.
 Brr!
+It was freezing this morning, too.
 Yet I wasn’t an hour into my hike when it warmed up significantly.

 I wasn’t happy to see rocky terrain returning.
 But as I keep saying, this trail never makes it easy.
 For most of the day, the trail rolled up and down these scrubby, rocky hills.

 Around noon, Cake caught me.
-He was down to crackers, so I gave him a candy bar.
+He was down to a few crackers to fuel him to the terminus, so I gave him a candy bar.
 Then Long Hauler passed.
 His leg is better and he’s been logging 25-mile days.
 He said some people were bringing beer and trail magic to the finish.

 That news perked me up and helped me go faster, but only for a while.
 That stupid toe is still bothering me.